CompassionApp/Compassion/README.md

 $ yarn storybook
 ```

+---

-> The below is from Ignite's original README
+**Everything below this line is from Ignite's original README**

+---

 ## Boilerplate Features